jonathanstark/nitch/README.md

 ## Housekeeping

-* Firefox OS apps on Android do required FF be installed
+* Firefox OS apps on Android do require FF be installed
+* You can now send your Android screen to chromecast
+* Building Apps that Run Everywhere video available on YT

 ## Tools